Treatz/phiction_phreak/README.md

 If you want to compile Phiction Phreak, you will need to download Qt.
 Qt is a cross platform library and IDE that uses C++ to build world class applications.
 If you don't feel comfortable compiling the source code then you can download Windows and mac binaries and install it into any directory.

+After you download the program, conisder getting the latest database for Phiction Phreak.
+New additions of the database are always being added, and won't necessarily be part of future binary releases.

+Everything you need to install Phiction Phreak can be found on GitHub here: http://treatz.github.io/phiction_phreak/

 ## API Reference
 Qt is extremely well documented and can be downloaded from http://www.qt.io/